SanderMertens/flecs/Manual.md

 ```

 ##### Nested prefabs
-Prefabs can be created as children of other entities.
+Prefabs can be created as children of other prefabs.
 This lets applications create prefab hierarchies that can be instantiated by creating an entity with the top-level prefab.
 To create a prefab hierarchy, applications must explicitly set the value of the builtin `EcsPrefab` component:

 ```c
 ECS_PREFAB(world, ParentPrefab, EcsPosition2D);